psnigdha1406/weather/README.md

 This Weather Analysis And Prediction System analyzes historical weather data and predict future temperature trends.
 It is useful for working with time series data and basic regression techniques.
+## LANGUAGES USED:
+The following programming languages are used to prepare the project:

+->HTML

+->CSS

+->JAVASCRIPT

 ## Explanation :
 The below output it shows the Weather analysis, Historical Trends and Future Temperature Regression.